ipsy-md/docs/docs/cluster/cecile/slurm.md

     <figcaption></figcaption>
 </figure>

-## Batch jobs with Open On Demand
+## Batch jobs with Open OnDemand

 !!! warning "This section is under development"
     We will update this section soon.
 In the meantime you are free to test the Job Composer functionality.

-On Open On Demand you have also the option to create batch jobs using the **Job Composer**.
+On Open OnDemand you have also the option to create batch jobs using the **Job Composer**.

 <figure markdown="span">
     ![OOD](../images/OOD_job_composer.png){ width="900" }